Capt. Fred Tobias Bruni Jr.

 11th.
 That morning, a Japanese officer and

-soldiers appeared in their bivouac and ordered them
+soldiers appeared in their bivouac and ordered

-encampment.
-When they reached the road,
+of the encampment.
+When they reached the

-their possessions in front of them.
-As
+sides with their possessions in front of

-they knelt, the Japanese soldiers passing them
+them.
+As they knelt, the Japanese soldiers

-took whatever they wanted from their
+passing them took whatever they wanted from

-possessions.
-They remained along the sides
+their possessions.
+They remained along the

-of the road for hours.
+sides of the road for hours.

 HQ Company finally boarded their trucks and drove to outside of Mariveles.
 From there, they walked to Mariveles Airfield and were ordered to sit.
 As they sat, Fred and the other POWs noticed a line of Japanese soldiers forming across from them.
 They soon realized that this was a firing squad and the Japanese were going to kill them.